-MSUM offers academic options that help you get a head start on college while in high school, dual degree programs designed specifically for transfer students, online completer degrees, and a number of pre-professional programs.
+MSUM offers academic options that help you get a head start on college while in high school, dual degree programs designed specifically for transfer students, online completer degrees, 4+1 programs to earn both bachelor’s and master’s degrees, and a number of pre-professional programs.
 Take a look at what might fit your needs.

 - Dual Enrollment